 What is California continuing to do about PFAS?

-In August 2019, the California Division of Drinking Water (DDW) issued revised guidance on their previously established interim guidelines for the Notification Levels surrounding PFOA and PFOS.
+In August 2019, the California State Water Resources Control Board - Division of Drinking Water (DDW) issued revised guidance on their previously established interim guidelines for the Notification Levels surrounding PFOA and PFOS.
 The new levels are 5.1 ppt and 6.5 ppt, respectively.
 Results above the Notification Level require agencies to notify the governing body for the areas where the water has been served within 30 days of receiving the verifying test results.
 The Response Level of 70 ppt for PFOA and PFOS remained the same.
 If the Response Level is exceeded in drinking water provided to consumers, DDW recommends that the water agency remove the water source from service or provide treatment.

 DDW has also formally requested that the Office of Environmental Health Hazzard Assessment (OEHHA) develop a draft Public Health Goal (PHG), which is the first step in establishing a Maximum Contaminant Level for PFOA and PFOS.